Sanket0753/Temperature-Converter/README.md

-## ⭐ Temprature Converter Website Project ⭐
+## ⭐ Temperature Converter Website Project ⭐

 This is an project given in **"Internship"** ,built using **HTML5 and CSS3**.
 <br>